 After six vintages at Clos Malverne, Jeremy set up his own winery in 1992.
 The Grangehurst property, although too small to be a viable farm, is surrounded by prime Stellenbosch vineyards and perfectly situated for the establishment of a winery.
 He converted his dad’s former squash court into a wine production cellar in which he crushed top quality grapes that were sourced from neighbouring vineyards.
 This “squash court cellar” was used to crush the grapes, ferment the mash and press the skins from the maiden vintage in 1992 until 1998.

+The first vintage produced at Grangehurst was crowned Champion Wine at the South African Young Wine Show – a dream start for our small red wine cellar.
 In 1996, Jeremy was invited to join the Cape Winemaker’s Guild, an association of innovative winemakers who are recognised as having played a significant role in the development of the South African wine industry.

 What started off as a “commercial hobby” soon developed into a successful wine business.
-In 2004, Dr. John Hill, co-owner of Sunset Vineyards, joined Jeremy as a business partner in Grangehurst Winery.
+In 2004, Dr John Hill, co-owner of Sunset Vineyards, joined us as a business partner in Grangehurst Winery.